A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Denver for Nightlife, Backpackers, Attractions, and Couples

 Denver is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-For some great organized tour ideas, see The Best 10-Day Tours from Amsterdam, The Best 2-Week Tours from Amsterdam, The Best Luxury Tours to United States of America, and The Best Tours for Seniors to United States of America.
+For some great organized tour ideas, see The Best Tours for Seniors to Netherlands, The Best One-Week (7-Day) Tours from Amsterdam, The Best G Adventures Tours to United States of America, and The Best One-Week (7-Day) Tours from Las Vegas.

 Which place is cheaper, Denver or Amsterdam?